 Your mom friends have probably given you the scoop by now — going into labor is not at all like what you see in the movies.
 Sure, there might be some sweating and screaming when the contractions hit.
 But it's pretty unlikely that your water will break in a public place, and you'll get rushed to the hospital.

-Most moms don't have their membranes rupture in the middle of the grocery store or a work meeting.
+In real life, most moms don't have their membranes rupture in the middle of the grocery store or a work meeting.
 Approximately one in 12 pregnant moms will have their water break before labor begins — it's more common for the amniotic membrane to rupture once labor really gets going and contractions come regularly.
 Sometimes water doesn't break until mom is pushing the baby out.
 In other cases, water doesn't break on its own, and a doctor or midwife needs to break it artificially using an amnio hook.
-For sake of learning, let's assume your water breaks spontaneously at home.
+For the sake of learning though, let's assume your water breaks spontaneously at home.

 You may feel a strong gush of fluid, or feel only a trickle — you won't be the first mom to wonder if your water broke or if you peed a little!
 Don't be embarrassed if you're unsure at first — eventually, there will be no question that you're leaking amniotic fluid.

 If your water breaks before you're at the hospital, don't panic.
 Call your doctor or midwife to let them know, and be prepared to answer three important questions:

 They will use this information to determine if and when you may need to come to the hospital.
 Once your water breaks the risk of infection increases, so after a certain number of hours — your provider can tell you their usual protocol — if you're not having regular contractions, she will discuss inducing or augmenting labor.